jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 A much better representation of actuality, and readable, unlike the original structure.

 Member access isn't only useful in, also to group things.
 To get member access to the grouped things you actually require another class, which is unfortunately not a child class in visual basic, but another entry in the richly occupied class list in Visual Basic.
-Would you have a thing as child classes, this ugliness could be omitted, because it would then be a tree structure.
+Might you have a thing as child classes, this ugliness could be omitted, because it might then be a tree structure.
 Another thing with grouping properties is that when you put them in a child class, the child class doesn't have access to the main class's members just like that.
 You might want the grouped properties to interact with the other properties.
 In that case you should have to use another phenomena than just a child class.
 Something solely made for grouping.
 In VB you don't have this.
 For that, for interaction with the properties outside a class that groups a few can only be accessed if you give the group a reference to the parent class.
 This adds a method or property to the group that we don't want to see outside the main class.
 We can't verhelp this inside the module.
 But outside the module we don't need to see this member that sets the parent class.
 We can hide them from outside the module, by declaring them Friend, instead of Public.
 But inside the module we might still see it as part of the member of an object property.

 ##### Other